Endowment Frequently Asked Questions

 - to feel free to ask questions when donating and to receive prompt, truthful, and forthright answers.

 What if I have other questions?
 We would love to meet with you.
-Please contact Julie Ricciardi, Director of Development, at email@example.com / 919 809-4858 or Shannon Williams, Director of Foundation, Grant, and Corporate Gifts, at firstname.lastname@example.org / 919-424-4104 to arrange a time to discuss your questions.
+Please contact Julie Ricciardi, Associate Head of School for Institutional Advancement, at email@example.com / 919-809-4858 or Shannon Williams, Director of Foundation, Grant, and Corporate Gifts, at firstname.lastname@example.org / 919-424-4104 to arrange a time to discuss your questions.